Kidnapping of Peggy Ann Bradnick

 The kidnapping of Peggy Ann Bradnick took place near Shade Gap, Pennsylvania, on May 11, 1966.
-Bradnick, who was 17 years old at the time, was kidnapped by William Diller Hollenbaugh and held captive for seven days before she was rescued by Pennsylvania State Police and the FBI at a farm in Burnt Cabins, Pennsylvania.
+Bradnick, who was 17 years old at the time, was kidnapped by William Diller Hollenbaugh and held captive for seven days before she was rescued by Pennsylvania State Police and the Federal Bureau of Investigation (FBI) at a farm in Burnt Cabins, Pennsylvania.
 Her ordeal made national headlines, and the search was the largest manhunt in United States history at the time.
 One FBI agent, Terry R. Anderson, was shot and killed in pursuit of Hollenbaugh.

 Prelude

 Peggy Ann was born August 16, 1948, the oldest of six children of Eugene and Mildred Bradnick.
 At the time she was kidnapped, she had a brother Jim (age 16); a sister Mary Louise (11); twin brother and sister Donnie and Debbie (9); and a sister Carol Jean (8).
 The family lived near Shade Gap, Pennsylvania, a small village in Huntingdon County.
 Peggy Ann attended Southern Huntingdon County High School.

 Hollenbaugh had been convicted of burglary in 1939 and spent the next 20 years in prison and an insane asylum.
 In 1962, he came to Shade Gap and was known as "The Bicycle Man" or "Bicycle Pete" because he rode a bicycle all around the area.

 Hollenbaugh claimed to Peggy Ann that he was responsible for several incidents prior to kidnapping her.
 In August 1964, he broke into the home of Mrs. Christine Devinney, shot a rifle out of her hand, then bound her wound and left.
 Shortly thereafter, a woman driving on a back road was blocked by a pile of logs, whereupon a man fired a shot, breaking her baby's nursing bottle.
 On April 16, 1965 (Good Friday), Ned Price surprised a trespasser on his property, was shot, and lost a leg.
 These incidents and others led to this sniper being known as "The Mountain Man".